patrickgking03/Artist-Data-API/README.md

 ## Homework #2 (Due: 2022-10-06)

 ### Description
 This is my Artist Data API for this assignment.
-This whas created with CodeSandbox.
+This was created with CodeSandbox.
 It's an interactive React Web Application for fetching data, specifically about musical artists, and displaying data as you like.
 Personally my favorite artist is Kid Cudi

 Links:
 https://codesandbox.io/s/artist-data-api-i2lehl